 July 31: Amanda Braun, junior in Secondary Education and Biology, has been awarded a Phi Kappa Phi Study Abroad Grant, one of only fifty students nationwide.
 PKP Study Abroad Grants provide $1,000 in support of study abroad, and Amanda will use the grant to study abroad in Brazil.

-July 30: Two K-State students have been named as Cargill Global Scholars for the coming year: Kylie Hardman, sophomore in Human Resource Management, and Sierra Lekie, sophomore in Political Science.
+July 30: Two K-State students have been named as Cargill Global Scholars for the coming year: Kylie Hardman (left), sophomore in Human Resource Management, and Sierra Lekie (right), sophomore in Political Science.
 Only ten U.S. students were selected as Cargill Global Scholars, and the award provides mentorship and leadership development opportunities, in addition to scholarship funding.

 June 5: Good news for Jenny Barriga, May 2014 graduate in Chemistry and Biochemistry.
 She has been awarded a $5,000 Phi Kappa Phi Graduate Fellowship for her first year in graduate school.
 Each chapter of Phi Kappa Phi can only nominate one student to compete nationally, and only 51 students awarded Phi Kappa Phi Graduate Fellowships each year from this highly selective pool.